 The stars in the Southern Hemisphere plate show thirteen newly of the newly-discovered constellations that can be seen solely from the Southern Hemisphere, which were laid out by Petrus Plancius between 1592 and '98.
 Many of them are given names that correspond to animals that inhabit regions recently explored by Europeans, such as Pavo (the peacock) and the Pis Indica (apparently the turkey).

 Next to the scenographs are images of scientists and scholars using telescopes and other instruments meant for studying the stars.
 As with much of the imagery in the Harmonia Macrocosmica, the images in the borders are derived from earlier celestial books.
 Here the groups of astronomers are copied from two almost identical scenes in Johannes Hevelius's 1647 Selenographia sive lunae descriptio.

-This is a truly spectacular example of this decorative mapping of the northern and southern skies.
+This is a truly spectacular example of this decorative mapping of the southern skies.

 Andreas Cellarius was born in 1596 in Neuhausen and educated in Heidelberg.
 He emigrated to Holland in the early 17th century, and in 1637 moved to Hoorn, where he became the rector of the Latin School.
 Cellarius' best-known work is his Harmonia Macrocosmica, first issued in 1660 by Jan Jansson, as a supplement to Jansson's Atlas Novus.
 The work consists of a series of Celestial Charts begun by Cellarius in 1647 and intended as part of a two-volume treatise on cosmography, which was never issued.